Introduction. How complicated is early termination of a fixed-term lease?

 - Negotiations with the landlord: Obtaining the landlord's consent to terminate the contract early.

-– Consult a lawyer: It is worth consulting a lawyer specializing in real estate lease matters at the very beginning.
+- Legal consultation: It is worth consulting a lawyer specializing in real estate lease matters at the very beginning.
 He will help you analyze the contract and advise you on the best solution, or conduct negotiations with the landlord.
 Why not treat a lawyer's help as a last resort?
 It is easy to make his work more difficult or even prevent him from completing the task with his previous movements.

 10. Is there a penalty for breaking the apartment lease agreement?

-The penalty for breaking an apartment lease agreement may result from contractual provisions.
-In such situations, compensation is also due, which in almost every case results from the provisions of law.
-Examples of penalties for early termination include:
+The penalty for breaking a residential lease may arise from contractual provisions.
+In other situations, compensation is due, which in almost all cases arises from the law.
+Examples of early termination penalties are:

 - Penalty: A fixed amount that the tenant must pay to the landlord for early termination.